-Join The NYSCF Research Institute as we bring together leading stem cell scientist and other experts to explain how stem cell research will help find new treatments for Alzheimer's and Parkinson's disease.
+For its annual public panel, the NYSCF Research Institute brought together leading stem cell scientists and other experts to explain how stem cell research will help find new treatments for Alzheimer's and Parkinson's disease.

 - Samuel Gandy, MD, PhD, Associate Director, Mount Sinai Alzheimer's Disease Research Center; Chairman Emeritus of the National Medical and Scientific Advisory Council of the Alzheimer's Association